2.1.1. Which Computer Science Degree Should I Choose?

-Common additions to pair with both the B.S and B.A. program would be Carlson Management Minor, Math Minor, Statistics Minor, and the IT Infrastructure Certificate.
+Common additions to pair with both the B.S and B.A. program would be Carlson Management Minor, Math Minor, Statistics Minor, Geographic Information Science Minor, Interdisciplinary Design Minor, and the IT Infrastructure Certificate.
 As previously noted, additions may be easier to fit into a graduation plan with the B.A. program.

 The curriculum differences between the B.S. and B.A. are:

-- The B.S. requires two two additional science courses beyond the university required physical and biological science requirements; The B.A. doesn't require additional science courses.
+- The B.S. requires two additional science courses beyond the university required physical and biological science requirements; the B.A. doesn't require additional science courses.

-- The B.S. doesn't require additional outside the major electives; The B.A. requires 18 credits of upper-division coursework outside of CSCI (This is where student can add minors, additional majors, or more CSCI-related courses if they want)
+- The B.S. doesn't require additional outside the major electives; the B.A. requires 18 credits of upper-division coursework outside of CSCI (This is where a student can add minors, additional majors, or more CSCI-related courses if they want)